Using Modern ES6 Spread Operator

 const originalArray = [2,4,6,8,10] const clone = [...originalArray]

-The spread operator is much more powerful then it seems in this situation.
+The spread operator is much more powerful and used in different scenarios than it seems in this situation.

 const originalArray = [1,2,3,4,5] const clone = originalArray.slice()